syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Cell-Types/How-to-Use-a-Combo-Box-in-a-Cell.md

 {% tabs %}
 {% highlight c# %}

-//Assumes this.dt is a DataTable object with at least 2 columns named "id" and "display".
+//Assumes this.dataTable is a DataTable object with at least 2 columns named "id" and "display".
 //Sets the style properties.
 GridStyleInfo style = gridControl1[4, 2];
 style.CellType = "ComboBox";
-style.DataSource = dt;
+style.DataSource = dataTable;
 style.DisplayMember = "display";

 //Displays in the grid cell.